Eurofins Scientific SE: Eurofins Scientific: Director/PDMR Shareholding

 About Eurofins the global leader in bio-analysis

 Eurofins is Testing for Life.
-With ca. 63,000 staff across a network of more than 950 laboratories in over 1,000 companies in 60 countries, Eurofins offers a portfolio of over 200,000 analytical methods.
+With over 65,000 staff across a network of more than 950 laboratories in over 1,000 companies in 59 countries, Eurofins offers a portfolio of over 200,000 analytical methods.

 Eurofins Scientific S.E. shares are listed on Euronext Paris Stock Exchange.